Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Concluding Remarks

 \section{Concluding Remarks}

-Addressing the unique challenges and opportunities of rural broadband, \ara\ is a first-of-its-kind wireless living lab featuring the state-of-the-art wireless access and x-haul platforms, as well as high-performance compute resources embedded end-to-end from user equipment to base stations, edge, and cloud. \ara\ enables unique research experiments ranging from the modeling to the architectures, technologies, services, and applications of rural wireless systems, covering a wide range of topics such as those in O-RAN, open-source NextG, TVWS massive MIMO, spectrum innovation, integrated rural wireless access and x-haul, 360\degree\ video streaming, real-time edge data analytics, and agriculture automation. \ara\ enables wireless and application co-evolution through a testbed architecture that integrates fully-programmable SDR and configurable COTS platforms.
+Addressing the unique challenges and opportunities of rural broadband, \ara\ is a first-of-its-kind wireless living lab featuring the state-of-the-art wireless access and x-haul platforms, as well as high-performance compute resources embedded end-to-end from user equipment to base stations, edge, and cloud. \ara\ enables unique research experiments ranging from the modeling to the architectures, technologies, services, and applications of rural wireless systems, covering a wide range of topics such as those in O-RAN, open-source NextG, TVWS massive MIMO, NTN, spectrum innovation, integrated rural wireless access and x-haul, 360\degree\ video streaming, real-time edge data analytics, and agriculture automation. \ara\ enables wireless and application co-evolution through a testbed architecture that integrates fully-programmable SDR and configurable COTS platforms.
 One open challenge for future research is developing open-source NextG hardware and software platforms that meet stringent performance and robustness demands by real-world applications.
 Leveraging \ara's support for research reproducibility and community collaboration, another area worthy pursuing is using \ara\ as a tool for building collaborative communities to address grand challenges in advanced wireless and rural broadband (e.g., predictable real-time wireless networking for safety-critical cyber-physical systems).
+Even though ARA has just completed its Phase 2 build-out, it has attracted more than 214 individual research users from 61 research teams at 38 organizations across academia, industries, non-profits, and governments in North America (i.e., U.S$.$ and Canada), Europe (e.g., Sweden, France), South America (e.g., Brazil), and Asia (e.g., Thailand).
+Readers interested in joining the ARA researcher community are welcome to check out \url{www.arawireless.org} for opportunities and contacts.